Common Misconceptions Peddled by Laser Spine Surgeons in an Effort to Aquire Business.

-In a 2009 article published by H. Gordon Deen; a Neurosurgeon with the prestigious Mayo Clinic, stated that “At Mayo Clinic we do not use or recommend laser spine surgery.
+In a 2009 article published by H. Gordon Deen, a Neurosurgeon with the prestigious Mayo Clinic, stated that “At Mayo Clinic we do not use or recommend laser spine surgery.
 Laser spine surgery has been around since the 1980s, but it has never been studied in a controlled clinical trial to determine its effectiveness.
 Most neurosurgeons don’t use lasers for spine surgery because there are no clear benefits to laser surgery over better-established spine surgery techniques that have proven to be effective.”
 This seems quite bizarre.

-It is my opinion (shared by a majority of Orthopedic Spine Surgeons and Neurosurgeons, that laser spine surgery is at best a procedure(s) that could be useful for a very small segment of those suffering from chronic back or neck pain related to discogenic (i.e.,originating from the disc) pathology.
-Many surgeons who perform laserspine surgery and a very large number of this surgeons who practice only laser spine surgery tend to use these procedures as a cookie cutter solution to resolving all types of back and neck pathology and resulting symptomatology.
+A majority of Orthopedic Spine Surgeons and Neurosurgeons would agree that laser spine surgery is at best a procedure that could be useful for a very small segment of those suffering from chronic back or neck pain related to Discogenic (i.e., from the disc) Pathology.
+Many surgeons who perform laser spine surgery tend to use these procedures as a cookie-cutter solution to resolving all types of back and neck pathology and resulting symptomatology.
 It can be argued that many surgeons elect to pursue such surgeries for pecuniary gain as opposed to meritorious reasons.

 In turn, the patient will now require subsequent procedures and surgeries in the future to treat the issues caused or exacerbated by the laser spine surgery.
-In other words, the majority of laser spine surgeries serves no legitimates medical purpose and are often used to treat pathology that is minimal or non-existent and as a result of such dubious medical procedures, the patient develops permanent pathology.
-The procedures are also marketed to individuals whom suffer from very serious symptoms caused by significant discogenic pathology for which LaserSpine surgery offers no legitimate solution.
+In other words, the majority of laser spine surgeries serve no legitimate medical purpose and are often used to treat pathology that is minimal or non-existent and as a result of such dubious medical procedures, the patient develops permanent pathology.
+The procedures are also marketed to individuals who suffer from severe symptoms caused by significant discogenic pathology for which LaserSpine surgery offers no legitimate solution.

 By placing even a tiny hole in the periphery of the disc you are now exposing this disc to significant corruptibility.
 The hole will likely progress to the extent that the patient inevitably suffers from degenerative disc disease.
 The hole will likely spread and can stretch all the way into the nucleus resulting in another annular tear.
 In turn, the laser spine surgery itself may place the patient on a one-way path to inevitably requiring a fusion to treat the damaged disc.

 For a free legal consultation, call 833-552-7274

-As a Clearwater personal injury attorney, I have seen a large growth in the number of surgeons in Pinellas, Manatee, Pasco and Hillsborough County who offer laser spine surgery and market attorneys and other physicians for clients/patients who have suffered back or neck injuries in the past five years.
+As a Clearwater personal injury attorney, I have seen a large growth in the number of surgeons in Pinellas, Manatee, Pasco, and Hillsborough County who offer laser spine surgery and market attorneys and other physicians for clients/patients who have suffered back or neck injuries in the past five years.

 For more information on the Bloomberg article or on how automobile insurance carriers perceive laser spine surgery, please contact me at: [email protected]